Until about 6000 BCE the land we now know as the United Kingdom was the north-western promontory of the continental land mass that we now call Europe.

 The region was then abandoned during the last Ice Age when ice sheets covered much of North America, Northern Europe, and Asia during a period of drought and desertification with its accompanying drop in sea levels.
 This process began about 33,000 years ago reaching a maximum between 26,500 years and 19,500 years ago, before substantial melting began, accompanied by rises in sea level, especially between 14,000 and 15,000, largely a consequence of the melting of the West Antarctica ice sheet.

 During this glaciation, ice sheets extended south about as far as the River Thames and Bristol Channel, the landscape of inhospitable sub-arctic tundra so few, if any, humans would have remained.
-Thus, continuous occupation of Britain by Homo sapiens did not begin until about 9600 BCE, about the same time as the formation of the Irish Sea that separated today’s England from Ireland, while separation from the European land mass occurring around 6500-6000 BCE creating the English Channel and North Sea.
+Thus, continuous occupation of Britain by Homo sapiens did not begin until about 9600 BCE, about the same time as the formation of the Irish Sea that separated today’s England and Scotland from Ireland, while separation from the European land mass occurring around 6500-6000 BCE creating the English Channel and North Sea.